Vancelot/Blockchain/README.md

 StringUtil.java

 Applies sha256 to a string/ inputs and returns results;

 Applies ECDSA Signatures and returns results;

 Verifies a string signature;

 Short hand helper to turn Object into a json string;

-Returns difficulty sting target to compare to hash e.g. difficulty 5 will return 00000;
+Returns difficulty string target to compare to hash e.g. difficulty 5 will return 00000;

 Takes in array of transactions and returns a merkle root;

 -------------------------------------------------